 Glenpool's Capital Improvements Fund is funded by transferring one cent of the City's four cent sales tax and other transfers from the General Fund and the Utility Service Authority Fund (GUSA).
 This sales tax dedication is through a vote of the citizens to fund a series of revenue bonds.
 The 2010 and 2011 revenue bonds refunded prior revenue bonds and promissory notes from the Oklahoma Water Resources Board and provided funds for further economic development in the City.
-The prior bonds were issued to build a new Conference Center / City Hall, Utility Services Building (to house the water department) and a Public Safety Building (to house the Police and Fire departments), improve water and sewer facilities and improve multiple recreational facilities throughout the City.
-The City anticipates a new medical complex in the southern portion of the City and plans to use the excess funds to provide infrastructure improvements for that complex.
+The prior bonds were issued to build a new Conference Center / City Hall,

+Utility Services Building (to house the water department) and a Public Safety Building (to house the Police and Fire departments), improve water and sewer facilities and improve multiple recreational facilities throughout the City.
+The City anticipates a new apartment complex in the southern portion of the City.

 In October 2011, the Utility Service Authority (GUSA) signed another promissory note with the Oklahoma Water Resources Board to fund improvements to the Waste Water Treatment Plant and the Shell Liftstation.
-This \$3,740,625 project was about half completed in fiscal year 2012 with the City incurring \$2,074,670 in expenditures and receiving \$1,661,479 in reimbursement from OWRB.
+This \$3,740,625 project was almost completed in fiscal year 2013 with the City incurring \$1,740,930 in expenditures and receiving \$1,761,953 in reimbursement from OWRB during the Fiscal Year.
 After the projects are complete, the City will start making semi-annual payments for principal, interest and administrative fees to OWRB from the Capital Improvement Fund.